Algorius Net Viewer Manual | Connection Lines

 Use the left mouse button, while holding down the Shift button, to move the line vertex for any degree divisible by 15.

 To add a vertex, simple, while holding down the Ctrl button, double-click in the place you want to add it in, or select Add Vertex from the context menu in that place.

-To divide a line into two lines, select Divide in the context menu of the vertex, which will be the divider.
+To divide a line into two lines, select Divide in the context menu of the line.
 The selected line will be divided into 2 lines.
-This option is not available if the line includes only one segment.

 You can use the Tab key to switch between line vertexes.
 This hotkey allows quickly moving or deleting a specific vertex using the keyboard keys only.